 Loading...

 Qualcomm (QCOM) operates in the Information Technology sector and has actively traded listed options.
-QCOM scores 71/100 for premium selling conditions.
-See Walls for support and resistance levels.
+QCOM scores 75/100 for premium selling conditions.
+QCOM premium selling setup.

 Quantitative screening, not investment advice.
 Verify with your broker.
 Disclaimer